Schmorbonium/ECE-4710/docs/markdown/peerReview.md

     - *Resolved*
 - Dangling duplicate USB-UART chip
     - *Resolved*
-    -Opps :) I added that to refresh the library, guess I forgot tyo delete it.
+    -Oops :) I added that to refresh the library, guess I forgot tyo delete it.
 - It appears that Hardware Flow Control is enabled by default on USB-UART chip.
 Confirm whether you wil also enable HFC on bluepill or disable on MCP
     - *Resolved*
     - I decided to add the Hardware control lines to the design, This will help prevent high load data loss.
 My Packet Parsing is very susceptible to lost bytes.